skggm/skggm/_pages/skggm-writeup.md

-An extensive reference on a variety of directed and undirected Markov networks is ["Graphical Models" by Lauritzen]()
+An extensive reference on a variety of directed and undirected Markov networks is ["Graphical Models" by Lauritzen]().

 ## Relationship to Inverse Covariance Estimation